drduh/YubiKey-Guide/README.md

 ## (Optional) Save public key for identity file configuration

 By default, SSH attempts to use all the identities available via the agent.
 It's often a good idea to manage exactly which keys SSH will use to connect to a server, for example to separate different roles or [to avoid being fingerprinted by untrusted ssh servers](https://blog.filippo.io/ssh-whoami-filippo-io/).
-To do this you'll need to use the command line argument `-i [identity_file]` or the `IdentityFile` and `IdentitiesOnly` options in `.ssh/config`.
+To do this you'll need to use the command line argument `-i [identity_file]` or the `IdentityFile` and `PubkeyAuthentication` options in `.ssh/config`.

 The argument provided to `IdentityFile` is traditionally the path to the _private_ key file (for example `IdentityFile ~/.ssh/id_rsa`).
 For the YubiKey - indeed, in general for keys stored in an ssh agent - `IdentityFile` should point to the _public_ key file, `ssh` will select the appropriate private key from those available via the ssh agent.
-To prevent `ssh` from trying all keys in the agent use the `IdentitiesOnly yes` option along with one or more `-i` or `IdentityFile` options for the target host.
+To prevent `ssh` from trying all keys in the agent use the `PubkeyAuthentication yes` option along with one or more `-i` or `IdentityFile` options for the target host.

-To reiterate, with `IdentitiesOnly yes`, `ssh` will not automatically enumerate public keys loaded into `ssh-agent` or `gpg-agent`.
+To reiterate, with `PubkeyAuthentication yes`, `ssh` will not automatically enumerate public keys loaded into `ssh-agent` or `gpg-agent`.
 This means `publickey` authentication will not proceed unless explicitly named by `ssh -i [identity_file]` or in `.ssh/config` on a per-host basis.

 In the case of YubiKey usage, to extract the public key from the ssh agent: